An exploration in embedded Linux

 The pieces finally lined up.

 A decade ago, this combination wasn't realistic.
-Three things changed at once.
+Three things have changed.

 Hardware